Cattlemen’s Coffee House Opens in Franklinton, LouisianaNovember 29, 2022 (Published: December 10, 2021)

 “We designed our coffee shop to give special meaning to our community and its heritage,” Schantell said.
 “Cattlemen nowadays are not recognized for their perseverance.”

-To keep up with events and announcements, including new menu items and future grand opening celebrations, follow the shop’s Facebook Page.
+To keep up with events and announcements, follow the shop’s Facebook Page.